jhynes94/DigiKeyMouserBarcodeScanner_GUI/README.md

 Special thanks to claudyus for inspiring me with his initial version: https://github.com/claudyus/digikey-barcode-reader

-Also Thanks to Dale for sharing his DigiKey Barcode Research
+Also Thanks to Dal Reynolds for sharing his DigiKey Barcode Research

 License
 --------------------------------------